1965–1966 Columbus murders

 Unsolved serial murder case in Ohio, U.S.

-The Columbus murders were to four shootings that occurred in Columbus, Ohio, and its surrounding areas between 1965 and 1966.
-Three of the four shootings were fatal.
-They were connected to one another via ballistic evidence, but despite one of the victim's survival and a facial composite being drawn of his assailant, no suspect was ever identified and all cases remain cold to this day.
+The Columbus murders are a series of shootings that occurred in Columbus, Ohio, and its surrounding areas between 1965 and 1966, leaving three men dead in a span of four shootings.
+The male victims were connected to one another via ballistic evidence, but despite one of the victim's survival and a facial composite being drawn of his assailant, no suspect was ever identified and all cases remain cold to this day.

 Attack on Raymond Sigler

-The first recorded shooting occurred on September 3, 1965, when 48-year-old gas station attendant Raymond Sigler was ambushed by an intruder at his workplace in the eastern outskirts of Columbus.
+The first recorded shooting occurred on September 3, 1965, when 48-year-old gas station attendant Raymond Sigler of Pataskala, Ohio, was ambushed by an intruder at his workplace in the eastern outskirts of Columbus.
 During the attack, Sigler, who was partially paralyzed from childhood polio, was shot once in the jaw and back, but pretended to be deceased and tricked his assailant into leaving.
 After spending several months in hospital, he was allowed to return to his apartment.
 He provided a description of his attacker, whom he described as a young white man in his early 20s or 30s, but as this was considered a very general description, it was not considered useful by law enforcement.

 Murders

 Joseph Scowden

-In the early morning hours of October 2, Patrolman Robert Holmes went inside the Certified Oil Co. gas station, only to find the attendant, 19-year-old Chester Joseph Scowden, lying dead on the floor.
+In the early morning hours of October 2, Patrolman Robert Holmes went inside the Certified Oil Co. gas station near Franklin University (where a McDonald's currently sits as of 2025), only to find the attendant, 19-year-old Chester Joseph Scowden of Columbus, lying dead on the floor.
 Scowden, a one-time Golden Gloves champion with a wife and two children, had been shot twice with a .25 caliber pistol – once in the heart, and once in the back of the head.
 His wallet and $80 were found to be missing, which indicated that this might have been a robbery.

 From the outset, both authorities and acquaintances of Scowden stated their belief that the victim probably knew his attacker, as they considered it unlikely that he would open the door to a stranger.
 A $1,000 reward was offered for any information that might lead to an arrest.